-- o Each contributor must furnish the candidate or committee with his/her true name and address at the time the contribution is made. - o A candidate or committee must disclose the name and address of each contributor of more than \$50 in a calendar year.
+- o Each contributor must furnish the candidate or committee with his/her true name and address at the time the contribution is made. - A candidate or committee must disclose the name and address of each contributor of more than \$50 in a calendar year.
 If an individual gives \$200 or more in a calendar year, the committee must also ask once at the time of solicitation and, if necessary, in one written follow-up request for the contributor's occupation and employer.
 A copy of the written request must be kept as part of the committee's records.
-If a contributor still does not provide the information after the two requests, the committee has complied with the law and may keep the contribution. - o Contributions listed from a union, association, trust or foundation must include the names and residential addresses of its principal officer(s). - O Contributions from the same person that in the aggregate in a calendar year exceed \$50 must be made by a personal check or a check drawn on an account for which the contributor is personally liable.
-Contributions by cash, money order, cashier's check, bank check, wire transfer, payroll deduction etc. are prohibited in amounts greater than \$50 in the aggregate per contributor per calendar year. - o Contributions of anything of value other than cash or checks are "in-kind" contributions, are reportable on Schedule C and are subject to the same contribution limits previously mentioned.
-Examples include, but are not limited to, rental space for headquarters, furniture, office equipment, printing, postage and advertisements.

-o Loans are defined as contributions and are subject to the same contribution limits previously mentioned.
+If a contributor still does not provide the information after the two requests, the committee has complied with the law and may keep the contribution.
+The committee should also disclose on the campaign finance report that it has complied with the law by noting "letter sent" in the occupation and employer field. - o Contributions received and disclosed from a union, association, trust or foundation must include the names and residential addresses of its principal officer(s). - O Contributions from the same person that in the aggregate in a calendar year exceed \$50 must be made by a personal check or a check drawn on an account for which the contributor is personally liable.
+Contributions by cash, wire transfer, payroll deduction etc. are prohibited in amounts greater than \$50 in the aggregate per contributor per calendar year.
+For contributions made by money order, the limit is \$100.
+For contributions made by credit card, candidates and committees should contact OCPF for its regulations concerning the process. - o Contributions by peer-to-peer cash apps, such as Venmo and Zelle, are limited to \$50 per year per individual.
+Names and addresses of each donor are required. - o Contributions of anything of value other than cash or checks are "in-kind" contributions.
+In-kind contributions are reportable on the "in-kind" schedule (Schedule C) and are subject to the same contribution limits previously mentioned.
+Examples of in-kind contributions include, but are not limited to, rental space for headquarters, furniture, office equipment, printing, postage and advertisements. - o Loans are defined as contributions and are subject to the same contribution limits previously mentioned.
+Municipal candidates may make loans to their own committees without limit.